Telehealth Weight Loss: Why More Americans Are Choosing Online Doctors

 Not all telehealth weight loss programs are equal.
 Here's how to evaluate a provider:

-1. Board-certified physicians: Ensure your care is managed by a real, licensed doctor — not an AI system or unsupervised nurse practitioner.
+1. Board-certified physicians: Ensure your care is managed by a real, licensed doctor, not an AI system or unsupervised nurse practitioner.
 2. Transparent pricing: Beware of hidden fees.
 Look for programs that include medication, consultations, and shipping in one clear price.
-3. FDA-registered pharmacy partners: Ask where your medication comes from and whether the pharmacy is FDA-registered.
+3. State-licensed pharmacy partners: Ask where your medication comes from and whether the pharmacy is state-licensed and accredited.
 4. Ongoing monitoring: A good provider doesn't just prescribe and disappear.
 Regular check-ins and progress monitoring are essential.
-5. Easy communication: You should be able to reach your care team easily — not through a generic support ticket system.
+5. Easy communication: You should be able to reach your care team easily, not through a generic support ticket system.
 6. Clear medical protocols: Your provider should have clear criteria for prescribing, contraindications they screen for, and protocols for managing side effects.

 The Future of Telehealth and Weight Management